 Homes on the National Register aren’t protected by the National Register, so in the eyes of the U.S. government, if you’re not a federal owner of the property, you can do whatever you want to it — including tearing it down.

 Realistically, if your house is on the National Register or in a recognized historic district, your municipality will have conditions on what updates you can make.
-This is where the restrictions on additions noted previously would come into play.
+For example, if your family is growing and the house needs to grow along with it, most historic homes would not be eligible for an addition.
+However, if your restoration focus is safety or aesthetic upgrades that won’t negatively affect the look and feel of the property, you’ll have more renovation options to consider.
 In general, adding square footage to historically significant properties is going to be difficult.
 Other limitations may include changes to windows and shutters, which are often defining historical features, and exterior paint, among other aesthetic modifications.

 - Preservation — focuses on the maintenance and repair of existing historic materials and retention of a property's form as it has evolved over time.